-This article demonstrates how to script the formula for Student Test and Student Test using estimator for testing means.
-Formula and syntax are shown for tables using regular mean calculations as well as Script (mean) calculations which would be used in a mean summary table.
+This article demonstrates how to script the formula for the Classical Student Test and Classical Student Test using estimator for testing means.
+Formulae and syntax are shown for tables using regular mean calculations as well as Script (mean) calculations which would be used in a mean summary table.

 In this article we will look at programming column significance tests for means.

-For each test I will show how to set up for:
+For each test I will show how to set things up for:

 See tab definitions: ColSigTests - Regular Means Tab (95%)